learnflight/learnflight.github.io/source/_posts/2014-03-01-how-to-integrate-flight-into-an-existing-javascript-application.markdown

 How to integrate Flight into an exisiting Javascript application.

 One of the best things about Flight is that it plays well with exisiting apps.
 This means that you don't need to migrate your whole app at once.
-Because flight components can't communicate directly with the outside wolrd, you can gradually migrate new components without affecting the rest of the application.
+Because flight components can't communicate directly with the outside world, you can gradually migrate new components without affecting the rest of the application.

-For this example we are going to use a Color Raffle application, this app consists of three basic parts.
+For this example we are going to use a Color Raffle application, this app consists of three basic parts:

 1. **Raffle button:** Picks a random color whenever it is clicked.
 2. **Color Stats:** Each of the color stats will update everytime that given color comes out of the raffle.
-3. **Histoy:** Every time a color is selected, it will be added to the history wall.
+3. **History:** Every time a color is selected, it will be added to the history wall.

-NOTE: We will not go thought the process (setting up Flight and it depencencies)[], but it is a really easy process.
+NOTE: We will not go thought the process (setting up Flight and its depencencies)[], but it is a really easy process.

 ### DEMO PENDING ###

 {% codeblock application.js lang:js %}
 $(function () {

-  updateColorStat = function (color) {
+  var updateColorStat = function (color) {
     $('.tweet-stat').each(function () {
       var $node = $(this);
-      var count = parseInt($node.text());
+      var count = parseInt($node.text(), 10);

       if (this.$node.data('color') == data.color) {
         this.$node.text(count + 1);